Explore the roles and relationships of the church and the individual in missions and outreach!

 Discussion Groups

 Interactive discussions in a small group format.
-Choose the two topics you are most interested in and come ready to participate!
+Choose the topic you are most interested in and come ready to participate!

 Facilitator: Dennis Kaufmann

 Can God use our limitations and vulnerabilities for his greater work?
 Join Sis.
-Jan Young, Ministry Support Director, for honest dialogue on how personal surrender leads to peace and transformation, even when life’s challenges seem overwhelming.
+Jan Young for honest dialogue on how personal surrender leads to peace and transformation, even when life’s challenges seem overwhelming.

 Facilitator: Jan Young